Flavia-etyang/SATELLITE-VESSEL-INTELLIGENCE/README.md

 Measurement confidence may be affected by image resolution, vessel orientation, georeferencing accuracy, shadow, wake and partial occlusion.

-> **Dimensions support classification but do not independently determine vessel type..*
+> Dimensions support classification but do not independently determine vessel type.

 ---